Film Kisses of All Time

-Canadian writer/director David Cronenberg's scandalous early (feature film debut and first commercial success) erotic body horror film was about a group of Montreal high-rise apartment occupants who went on a sex and violence spree after being infected or transmitted by parasites through sexual contact
+Canadian writer/director David Cronenberg's scandalous early (feature film debut and first commercial success) erotic body horror film was about a group of Montreal high-rise apartment occupants who went on a sex and violence spree after being infected by parasites through sexual contact

 The parasites were red-colored, bloody, invasive and worm-like (or phallic-like, similar to grotesque male genitalia) that were "a combination of aphrodisiac and venereal disease that will hopefully turn the world into one beautiful, mindless orgy."

 In two different nightmarish scenes, the parasites were transmitted through kisses.